libclang-vim/libclang-vim/README.md

 - extract AST information of the code.
 - get information at the specific location of the code.
 - get extent at the specific location of the code
-- get definition, decralation and refarenced node of the item at specific location (work in progress)
+- get definition, decralation and refarenced node of the item at specific location
+- get pointee type, result type, canonical type (unaliased type aliased by typedef) (work in progress)
 - get the information for completion. (not implemented yet)
 - get diagnostic information. (not implemented yet)
 - get preprocessing information. (not implemented yet)